mortenjc/Q1/docs/source/disk.rst

 2024 08 02

-There seem to be way more bytes ona track, perhaps upwards of 8000 bytes.
+There seem to be way more bytes on a track, perhaps upwards of 8000 bytes.

 A major source of information on disk formats was found here: